 Enslaved Black Americans represented 10% of Missouri’s population in the 1860 U.S. Census.
 However, the number of enslaved people in each “Little Dixie” county ranged from 20% to 50% of the total population.
 The Civil War disrupted the plantation system, and an ordinance of emancipation in January 1865 ended slavery in Missouri.
 Hemp was replaced by cheaper jute, imported from India, further eliminating the need for laborers.
 The plantations were broken up into smaller farms, often sold to newer immigrants arriving in the state.
 The “freedmen,” as the formerly enslaved were called, left their former plantations to create their own settlements or moved to larger towns.

 In 1880, Black Americans comprised 51% of Arrow Rock’s total population.
 Historical accounts have been overlooked or often minimized their contributions to history.
 Black people built much of the infrastructure of Arrow Rock and improved the surrounding farmland.
 Their increasing presence kept Arrow Rock from sliding into complete economic oblivion following the Civil War.
 Thomas Rainey, an early historian of Arrow Rock, made this comment in 1914: “The forefathers of many of them helped to fence and clear the fields, open the roadways, and make Saline a pleasant place to live in.
 Although they now lie in nameless graves, we owe respect to their memory.
 They were also pioneers.”
 However, segregation persisted.
 African Americans were forced to develop and maintain their own social, religious and educational institutions.
-Most communities in Missouri had designated cemeteries for African American burials, continuing the institution of segregation even after death.
+Most communities in Missouri had designated cemeteries for Black burials, continuing the institution of segregation even after death.

-In oral tradition passed down through his family, Emmanuel Banks, one of 24 enslaved workers held by Dr. John Sappington, shared that Sappington set aside one acre as a burial ground for his enslaved people before his death in 1856.
+In oral tradition passed down through his family, Emmanuel Banks, one of 24 enslaved workers held by Dr. John Sappington, shared that Sappington set aside 1 acre as a burial ground for his enslaved people before his death in 1856.
 The cemetery contains about 350 burials, many of whom are now unknown.
 Before the emancipation in 1865, there were probably no headstones, just simple wooden markers, if any at all.